netromdk/vermin/README.md

 ![Commits since last release](https://img.shields.io/github/commits-since/netromdk/minpy/latest.svg)

 # minpy
-Concurrently detect the minimum Python version needed to run code.
+Concurrently detect the minimum Python versions needed to run code.

-Everything is contained within "minpy.py" - no other file is necessary.

 Since the code is vanilla Python, and it doesn't have any external dependencies, it works with v2.7+ and v3+.